KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 ## Test Matrix Configurations

 Once we know which Python and Django versions to use, we can create updated configurations for the CircleCI `config.yml` and `tox.ini` files that will be in each Pinax App repo.
-Although CircleCI and tox can be used together, it is primarily tox that we will be interested in for this tutorial.
+Although CircleCI and tox can be used together, it is primarily tox that we will be interested in for this tutorial, because it's the tool we will use to update the code locally.

 In addition to testing against Python and Django, Pinax tox configuration includes a few other tools to maintain code quality.